utopia-foss/dantro/README.md

 ### Testing framework
 To assert correct functionality, `pytest`s are written alongside new features.
 They are also part of the continuous integration.

 `dantro` is tested for Python 3.6.
+Test coverage and pipeline status can be seen on [the project page](https://ts-gitlab.iup.uni-heidelberg.de/utopia/dantro).

 ## How to use dantro